-We trained our BN model, the query engine for temporal causal inference shown in Figure~\ref{fig:rca__temporal_causal_discovery}, using unrolled TS data and the captured anomaly DAG skeleton.
-Table~\ref{tbl:rca__sample_bn_result_1} presents the probabilistic anomaly causality inference results using the trained BN.
-We quantify causality by calculating the anomaly conditional probability (CP) of the causes or affected sensors.
+Table~\ref{tbl:rca__sample_bn_result_1} presents results of anomaly causality inference queried from the $\mathcal{M}_b$.
+We quantify the causality by calculating the CP of the cause or affected sensors.
 The CP of anomaly occurrence for the Q1T sensor increases from $0.05$ with no other evidence to above $0.90$ with the evidence of a detected anomaly flag on the related Q[2-4]T sensors at a time-lag $t=0$.
 The CP of an anomaly on the Q1H sensor increases from $0.26$ to above $0.85$ when there is evidence of a detected anomaly flag on the Q[2-4]H sensors at a time-lag of $t=0$.
 The Q1H has a higher CP with no other evidence scenario due to trend drifts.
-We notice the few sample differences during drift detection across the Q[1-4]H sensors lower the causality dependency strength.
+We notice that the few sample differences during drift detection across the Q[1-4]H sensors lower the causality dependency strength.
 The CP of SPC increases to $0.45$ when SPV has an anomaly at $t=0$.
-The SRT is causal to the SPC at a time-lag $t=-1$ directly and at $t=-5$ through SPV, but with uneven strength of $0.32$ and $0.15$, respectively.
+The SRT is causal to the SPC at a time-lag $t=-1$ directly and at $t=-5$ through SPV, but with uneven edge strength of $0.32$ and $0.15$, respectively.
 The CP rises to $0.95$ on the SPC when anomalies are detected on both the SPV and SRT, indicating the CP is influenced by edge weight strength from multiple causal nodes.

-The BN inference has generally produced CPs that are aligned with the link strength of the causal DAG, depicted in Figure~\ref{fig:rca__he_rm_HEP07_rm_all_rca_ts_bn_1min_positive_0.05_white_5_}.
-But, caution should be taken when approaching the BN causality interpretation: 1) bidirectional edges between Q[1-4]T and Q[1-4]H indicate the presence of confounding variables: the causal sufficiency assumption is not held; the temperature and humidity anomalies are externally induced (affecting the closely placed QIE cards together), and the BN inference depicts the anomaly relationship rather than the causality between the sensors, and 2) the CP, whether it is causal or influenced by observed evidence, must be explained with link edge direction; for example, the CP increase in the SPC is due to the observed anomaly on the causal SPV node, whereas the increase in the SPV is due to the observed anomaly on the influenced SPC node.
+The BN inference has generally produced CPs that are aligned with the link strength of the causal DAG, depicted in Fig.~\ref{fig:rca__he_rm_HEP07_rm_all_rca_ts_bn_1min_positive_0.05_white_5_}.
+But, caution should be taken when approaching the BN causality interpretation: 1) edges between Q[1-4]T and Q[1-4]H (sensors from the closely placed QIE cards) indicate the BN inference depicts the anomaly relationship rather than the causality between the sensors, and 2) CP, whether it is causal or influenced by observed evidence, must be explained with link edge direction; for example, the CP increase in the SPC is due to the anomaly on the causal SPV node, whereas the increase on the SPV is from its influenced on the SPC node.